 D2.
 Work professionally, ethically and comply with relevant codes of conduct

 You will need to demonstrate that you understand CIWEM’s, your organisation’s and other relevant policies and promote them to your colleagues to ensure that you are complying with the required standards and promoting professionalism.
 You will need to demonstrate how you adhere to all relevant legislation and regulatory frameworks (e.g. employment legislation ).
 You will need to demonstrate that you think and act professionally and impartially.
 You will be aware of the limits of your own knowledge, expertise and competence and when to seek advice or guidance.
-You will be aware of the CIWEM Code of Ethics and strive to deliver the most appropriate solutions for all stakeholders.
+You will need to demonstrate awareness of CIWEM’s Professional Ethics and Code of Conduct.

 E1.
 Demonstrate continuing professional development

 You will need to demonstrate that you are recording your continued learning and professional development.
 You will need to give examples of self-directed research (e.g. journals, magazines, legislative documents ), training courses (e.g. H&S, presentation / report writing skills, new technology / software......), conferences, and technical panel meetings, seminars, publishing papers and giving presentations.

 You will be aware of the need of Corporate members, to maintain at least 30 hours of CPD per year and keeping a record of this in the CIWEM template or similar, illustrating how the learning is contributing to your ability to perform as a professional.

 E2.
 Discuss your commitment to CIWEM

 You will need to identify your commitment to CIWEM, identifying your reasons for joining the Institution, how you have, will continue to or will in future contribute to developing the Institution (e.g. Branch meetings, journal papers, The Environment articles, Special Interest Groups, Technical Panels, networks etc ).